elumixor/BudgetRecorder/readme.md

     Category can be created either via adding new expense, or manually in category screen by pressing "New category" button and entering (prompted) category name

+4. Clear expenses for category

+    In category context menu select `Clear expenses`.
+After prompt message, category is cleared of all of its expenses

 ### Application components